Ethiopia Coffee

 The Ethiopia coffees reviewed below are listed in reverse chronological order by review date.
 Only reviews published in the past five years are displayed.
 Click here to view older reviews of coffees from Ethiopia.
 Older reviews may no longer accurately reflect current versions of the same coffee.

-Delicate, floral-toned.
-Narcissus-like flowers, honey, cocoa nib, apricot, fresh-cut cedar in aroma and cup.
-Sweet-tart structure with juicy, vibrant acidity; plush, syrupy mouthfeel.
-The rich, floral-laden finish is rife with supporting notes of apricot and cocoa nib.
+High-toned, crisply sweet-tart.
+Lemon zest, cocoa nib, freesia-like flowers, apricot, fresh-cut oak in aroma and cup.
+Tart-leaning structure with juicy, vibrant acidity; crisp, satiny mouthfeel.
+A resonant finish centers around lemon zest and cocoa nib.